-Data from this clinical trial demonstrated that administration of crushed and snorted Xtampza resulted in a lower Cmax than both intact Xtampza taken orally and snorted immediate-release oxycodone powder; the $C{max}$ for crushed and snorted Xtampza was approximately 80% of intact $X tampz a taken \ or ally \ and \ 60\% \ of \ snorted \ immediate-release \ oxycodone \ powder. \ The \ median \ T{max} \ following \ crushed \ and \ snorted \ X tampz a \ was$ equivalent to the median $T{max}$ for intact Xtampza taken orally, and both demonstrated longer median $T{max}$ values than snorted immediate-release oxycodone powder.
+Data from this clinical trial demonstrated that administration of crushed and snorted Xtampza resulted in a lower C{max} than both intact Xtampza taken orally and snorted immediate-release oxycodone powder; the C{max} for crushed and snorted Xtampza was approximately 80% of intact $X tampz a taken or ally and 60\% of snorted immediate-release oxycodone powder.
+The median T{max} following crushed and snorted X tampz a was a simple of the contract of the property of the property of the contract of the property of th$ equivalent to the median T{max} for intact Xtampza taken orally, and both demonstrated longer median T{max} values than snorted immediate-release oxycodone powder.
 Crushed and snorted Xtampza, intact Xtampza taken orally, and snorted immediate-release oxycodone powder were all bioequivalent with respect to AUC parameters.